CS2103JAN2017-W10-B1/addressbook-level4/docs/UserGuide.md

 > * A floating task can be added when TASKNAME is the only field specified.
 > * The required field for a typical task is TASKNAME, which must be entered as the first field, while other fields are optional and can be entered in random sequence.
-> * TASKDATE can be entered in varying formats, including "dd/mm", "dd/mm/yyyy", "today/tmr/tomorrow" and "Mon/Monday".
-When a task past due, a red label will be displayed on the task card.
+> * TASKDATE can be entered in various formats, including "dd/mm", "dd/mm/yyyy", "today/tmr/tomorrow" and "Mon/Monday" with case-insensitive.
+When a task passes due, a red label will be displayed on the task card.
 > * TIME should be in the format of "hh:mm".
-> * If [#LIST] is not specified, the task will be automatically categorized under the default list "Inbox".
+> * If `[#LIST]` is not specified, the task will be automatically categorized under the default list "Inbox".
 If given LIST is not an existing list name, a new LIST will be created and displayed in Dueue.
-> * PRIORITY should be in the format of "3/2/1" (from most importance to least importance), or "important/normal/trivial"
+> * PRIORITY should be in the format of "3/2/1" (from most importance to least importance), or equivalently "important/normal/trivial"
 > * User can mark a task as favorite by specifying the field [*f].
-Favorite tasks can be viewed by using the "list favorite command".
+Favorite tasks can be viewed using the [list favorite command](#28-listing-all-tasks--list).
 > * Task list will automatically scroll to the newly added task.

 Examples: